Tattoos That Cross the Invisible Line

 Each pattern has symbolic meaning for the individual and is used for various purposes, most notably to celebrate and commemorate significant life events.
 Tattoos can represent life events, such as marriage and having children, or rites of passage, such as entering womanhood.
 Each tattoo is closely linked to the people's cultural identity; these markers could often tell you what clan and family they belonged to.
 Before they were prohibited, you could have a look at a woman's face and tell what region she was from, her accomplishments, and her place in the community.

-Traditional Tattoo Techniques And Equipment
+Traditional Tattoo Techniques and Equipment

 For centuries, women would get tattoos with suet-soaked bone or sinew needles and thread-like material made from caribou sinew.
 Then, it was soaked in seal oil and soot before being poked with a needle and sewn into the skin.
 Although ink can be used today, many people still prefer the traditional methods of hand-poking or hand-stitching.